osiweb/unified_retro_keyboard/README.md

 ### Capabilities so far:
 - Replacement keyboard for OSI computers
 - Replacement keyboard for Apple II/II+ computers
+- Replacement keyboard for the Sol-20 computer
+- Generic ADM-3A/Teletype style keyboard
-- Apple I keyboard
+- Apple I keyboard (multiple styles)

-- Sol-20 keyboard
+### Coming soon:
-- (hardware complete, firmware in development) Replace encoder board on Apple II/II+ keyboards
+- Replace encoder board on Apple II/II+ keyboards
-- (hardware complete, firmware in development) Convert an OSI 542 keyboard into a generic ASCII keyboard
+- Convert an OSI 542 keyboard into a generic ASCII keyboard

 ### This keyboard project so far consists of:
 - A classic retro-style ASCII keyboard, modeled after the ADM-3A keyboard, which